ArneMinem/TheConstruct/ROS_basics_py/README.md

 An action is made of 3 parts:
 - Goal: This is the objective of the action.
 It is sent by the Action Client to the Action Server when calling the action.
 - Result: This is the result of the action.
 It is sent by the Action Server to the Action Client when the action has finished.
 - Feedback: This is information that the Action Server sends to the Action Client while the action is being performed.
-It is optional.

 Example: